aliya7/jellybox/readme.txt

 The 'live' site for documentation, FAQs and comments for jellybox is http://www.jellyrobotics.com/2013/02/09/jellybox-shortcode-wordpress-plugin/

-= Where can I find some examples?
+= Where can I find some examples? =

 Detailed examples can be found at http://www.jellyrobotics.com/2013/02/09/jellybox-shortcode-wordpress-plugin/

-= Some of my boxes appear have a line space above them
+= Some of my boxes appear have a line space above them =

 This is an issue with the wordpress wpautop() function and certain themes.
-The problem appears to be that after jellybox embeds javascript into the page, wpautop() is appending the javascript with a </p> tag.

-The workaround for this issue has been to insert something like this above the affected boxes:
+The workaround for this issue has been to insert a div tag above the affected jellybox with a bottom margin that will offset the P tag added by wpautop()

-<div class="pfix"></div>

-Next, add a style class to your page or theme:

-.pfix { margin-bottom: -40px; }

-The actual margin correction will vary based on your theme and line heights

 == Screenshots ==

-1. Detailed examples can be found at http://www.jellyrobotics.com/2013/02/09/jellybox-shortcode-wordpress-plugin/
+1. Simple jellybox
+2. nested jellybox with rotations
+3. nested jellyboxes with animation

 == Changelog ==

 Version 1.0.0 released

-Version 1.1.0 updated to use WP constants for include paths Version 1.2.0 updated the readme.txt file with more detailed description
+Version 1.1.0 updated to use WP constants for include paths

+Version 1.2.0 updated the readme.txt file with more detailed description